-On each identifying tag affixed to an article of bedding, upholstered furniture or package of filling material the following information shall be printed or stamped, in the English language, on one side only, in fast black ink with letters not less than one-eighth inch in height:
+[On each] Each identifying tag affixed to an article of bedding[, upholstered furniture] or [package of] filling material [the following information shall be printed or stamped, in the English language, on one side only, in fast black ink with letters not less than one-eighth inch in height] shall contain the information and utilize a font size and type as set forth in section 21a-233 of the Connecticut General Statutes, including:

-- (a) The Connecticut registry number assigned to the licensed manufacturer, supply dealer, renovator or second-hand dealer and the name of such licensee or the name of the vendor. - (b) The name and character of the filling material contained therein which shall be described only in approved terms as hereinafter provided. - (c) When an article of bedding, upholstered furniture or package of filling materials contains two or more different kinds or types of filling material, the name and character and the percentage of each shall appear on the tag or the entire material shall be designated by the approved name of the lowest grade of material therein contained provided: (1) If an article of bedding, upholstered furniture or package of filling material contains two or more different kinds or types of filling material and the percentage of each is so stated on the tag, a tolerance of not more than ten per cent of the percentage of each kind or type of filling material named shall be allowed, and (2) no tolerance shall be allowed when filling material is described as "all," "pure," "100%" or terms of similar import. - (d) On each identifying tag the word "new" or "second-hand" shall also appear, in addition to the approved terms for each filling material, except as otherwise herein provided. - (e) On each identifying tag affixed to any article of bedding or upholstered furniture or package of filling material containing materials which in whole or in part have been subjected to prior use in any form, or containing material of animal or fowl origin, or containing material that is soiled, contaminated, unsanitary or that for any other reason requires sterilization in accordance with law or regulation, there shall also be imprinted thereon the words "contents sterilized" and the Connecticut permit number of the sterilizer. - (f) On each identifying tag affixed to any article of bedding or upholstered furniture or part thereof that has been remade, repaired or renovated and is to be returned to the owner, shall be imprinted, in addition to all other requirements, a statement that the article contains the same material received from the owner and a description of the kind, type and amount of filling material added, if any, and a statement that such is new or second-hand.
-A statement that the article shall not be sold but shall be returned to the owner, and the words "contents sterilized" and the Connecticut permit number of the sterilizer shall also appear.
+- (a) The Connecticut registry number assigned to the licensed manufacturer, supply dealer, renovator or [second-hand] secondhand dealer and the name of such licensee or the name of the vendor. - [(b) The name and character of the filling material contained therein which shall be described only in approved terms as hereinafter provided. - (c) When an article of bedding, upholstered furniture or package of filling materials contains two or more different kinds or types of filling material, the name and character and the percentage of each shall appear on the tag or the entire material shall be designated by the approved name of the lowest grade of material therein contained provided: (1)] - (b) If an article of bedding, upholstered furniture or package of filling material contains two or more different kinds or types of filling material, [and] the percentage by weight of each [is so] shall be stated on the tag[,] and a tolerance of not more than ten per cent of the percentage of each kind or type of filling material named shall be allowed, [and (2)] except that no tolerance shall be allowed when filling material is described as "all," "pure," "100%" or terms of similar import. - (c) [(d)] On each identifying tag the word "new" or ["second-hand"] "secondhand" shall also appear, in addition to the approved terms for each filling material, except as otherwise herein provided. - (d) [(e) On each identifying tag affixed to any] Any article of bedding [or upholstered furniture] or package of filling material containing materials which in whole or in part have been subjected to prior use in any form, or containing material of animal or fowl origin, or containing material that is soiled, contaminated, unsanitary or that for any other reason requires sterilization in accordance with law or regulation, [there] shall be sterilized and [also be] shall have a tag that has imprinted thereon the words "contents sterilized" and the Connecticut permit number of the sterilizer. - (e) [(f)] On each [identifying] tag affixed to any article of bedding [or upholstered furniture or part thereof] that has been [remade, repaired or] renovated [and is to be returned to the owner,] shall be imprinted, in addition to all other requirements, a statement that the article contains the same material received from the [owner] person for whom it was renovated and a description of the kind, type and amount of filling material added, if any, and a statement that such is new or [second-hand] secondhand.
+[A statement that the article shall not be sold but shall be returned to the owner, and the words "contents sterilized" and the Connecticut permit number of the sterilizer shall also appear.]